RobbieVerdurme/MenuApp/README.md

 ## :heavy_exclamation_mark: Application is no langer supported :heavy_exclamation_mark:
-:heavy_exclamation_mark: app no langer working becaouse of some backend changes
+:heavy_exclamation_mark: app no langer working because of some backend changes

 # MenuApp